 OARSI Seeks Candidates for Board Positions

-OARSI is now accepting applications for the Board of Directors for a 4 year term beginning in March, 2023.
+OARSI is now accepting applications for the Board of Directors for a 4-year term beginning in April 2024.
 The Board requires high caliber members whose backgrounds, skills and experience match the OARSI mission and its current and future needs.
 Service on the OARSI board demands a considerable commitment of time and talent to advance the goals and objectives of the organization.

 The Nominating Committee will review all applications and make recommendations to the Board.
 The Nominating Committee seeks to maintain gender, geographical and specialty balance.
 All OARSI members, except those employed by industry, are eligible to serve on the Board of Directors.

 If you are interested in applying for a board position, please complete the short application form.
 Once we receive it, you will be sent a user name and password in order to complete an online disclosure.
 Deadline for receipt is August 31, 2023.